core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Message Exchange {#intermediaries-example-e2e-security-det-exchange}

 The same assumptions and notation used in {{sec-example-with-security}} are used for this example.
-As a recap of some specific value:
+As a recap of some specific values:

-* Two clients C1 and C2 register to observe a resource /r at a Server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
+* Two clients C1 and C2 register to observe a resource /r at a server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
 Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".

 * The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation already after creating the deterministic phantom request to early disseminate.